Przemysł II: Cooperation with Bohemia

 In September 1277 King Ottokar II held in the border city of Opava a meeting of Polish princes.
-Sources doesn't specify either the exact date or the participants.
-Historians speculate only that they could be: Henryk IV Probus, Bolesław V the Chaste, Leszek II the Black, Władysław of Opole with his sons, Henry III of Głogów and Przemysł II.
+Sources don't specify either the exact date or the participants.
+Historians speculate only that they could be: Henry Probus, Bolesław V the Chaste, Leszek II the Black, Władysław of Opole with his sons, Henry III of Głogów and Przemysł II.
 Several political decisions were made during the meeting, most notably military actions against Germany.

 The decisive battle between Ottokar II and Rudolph I took place on 25 August 1278 in the known Battle on the Marchfeld.
-As many 1/3 of the Czech army were supposed to be allied with the Polish troops.
+As many 1/3 of the Czech army was supposed to be allied with the Polish troops.
 Przemysł II wasn't among them, because he was then in Ląd.
-However this doesn't mean that, as historians speculate, he didn't send troops to the Bohemian King as was planned.
+However, this doesn't mean that, as historians speculate, he didn't send troops to the Bohemian King as was planned.